-For the Food Bank of South Jersey, meal kits have become a critical way to continue nutrition education and cooking classes – as well as provide their community with healthy food – despite the challenges presented by the pandemic.
+For the Food Bank of South Jersey, meal kits have become a critical way to continue nutrition education and cooking classes – and provide their community with healthy food – despite the challenges presented by the pandemic.

 Before COVID, the food bank hosted cooking classes at local schools and partner organizations.
 Instead of pausing the classes during COVID, Tricia Yeo, the senior manager of the health and wellness department, decided to take the classes online.

-As part of the classes, participants receive a contactless delivery of meal kits which include all the recipes they learn and the ingredients needed to make those dishes.
+As part of the classes, participants receive a contactless delivery of meal kits including all the recipes they learn and the ingredients needed to make those dishes.

 “We’re working with people living on a low income, using foods that might be commonly found at a pantry.
 We’re teaching folks that you can eat healthy on a budget,” she said.